 Under this Article, in 1991 a case concerning veganism was brought by a vegan prisoner who was required under the prison rules to work in the prison print facility.
 The applicant believed that the dye he would have to work with had been tested on animals and that he would therefore be required to rescind his veganism and comply with non-vegan practices.
 This case is known as H v the UK (ECtHR App.
 18187/91).
 The Commission of the European Court of Human Rights, along with the UK Government agreed that veganism was within the scope of Article 9 but used the concept of proportionality to conclude that the vegan concerned would nevertheless be required to work in the prison print facility.
 It was decided in this case that interference was lawful, because the prison rules were in place for the reason of order in the prison, and that the requirement was proportional.

-What this case illustrates is that even though veganism is protected under Article 9, the state nevertheless had the power to limit a vegan’s practice of veganism and enforce assimilation into a belief not of their choosing.
+What this case illustrates is that even though veganism is protected under Article 9, the state nevertheless had the power to limit a vegan’s practice of veganism in the context of the needs of the wider (dominant) majority.
 The purpose of Article 9 is the same as Article 18 of the UDHR and the ICCPR: to ensure that human beings can live according to their ethical convictions without state interference.
 However, as can be seen by Article 9 (2), freedom to manifest one’s religion or beliefs can be limited by laws that are necessary in a democratic society in the interests of public safety, for the protection of public order, health or morals, or for the protection of the rights and freedoms of others.
 The problem for veganism is, of course, that the assumption for the application of law is that we all agree that it is acceptable to use animals.

 The Council of the European Union issues equality directives.
 These pertain to the principle of non-discrimination.
 An important directive dates back to the year 2000.
 It states that its provisions are written with respect to the European Convention.
 Where equality law uses the expression “religion and belief” it should be interpreted consistently with the Convention.
 This means that equality law should also provide for vegans.